 However the socio-economic reality of many children in Ghana is such that they simply cannot fully access/enjoy these constitutionally guaranteed rights.

-JayNii StreetWise Organisation, a Not-For-Profit organisation, dedicated to keeping the children off the streets and in school, provide them with an education and a chance for a better future.
+JayNii StreetWise Organisation is dedicated to keeping the children off the streets and in school, provide them with a chance for a better future.

-On April 15, 2008, JayNii Cultural Troupe which performs to finance the StreetWise Project, officially gave birth to JayNii Streetwise Organisation, a registered charity with the Department of Social Welfare, number DSW 5287 and the Registrar General’s Department, number G23,946 with a goal of promoting the welfare of vulnerable children in deprived communities in Ghana through education, sports, arts and culture, and its main activity of training and educating needy children/youth.
+On April 15, 2008, JayNii Cultural Troupe which performs to finance the StreetWise Project, officially gave birth to JayNii Streetwise Organisation to promote the welfare of vulnerable children in deprived communities of Ghana through education, sports, arts and culture.
+Its main activity is training and education of needy children/youth.

-With the proceeds from JayNii Troupe’s performances, drumming and dance lessons/workshops offered, the StreetWise Project provides youngsters with all needed clothing and materials to attend school, accommodate, feed, gives medical care, stationery, uniform, shoes, bags and pastoral care to needy children, extracurricular activities in drumming, creative arts, reading, sports and dance.
-Provides financial assistance for some of the most deprived and needy households in Ghana, at least nine years of formal basic education in Ghana from kindergarten to SHS for children from 4 to 18 years, and offered batik/tie & dye textile designing training for women and youth in Jamestown, Accra.
+With the proceeds from JayNii band’s performances, drumming and dance lessons/workshops offered, the StreetWise Project provides youngsters with all needed clothing and materials to attend school.
+The atreeaccommodate, feed, gives medical care, stationery, uniform, shoes, bags and pastoral care.
+Also, extracurricular activities in drumming, creative arts, reading, sports and dance.
+Jaynii Provides financial assistance to some of the most deprived and needy households in Ghana, formal education from kindergarten to university for children from 4 to 18 years, and offer vocation – batik/tie & dye textile designing training for women and youth in Accra.

-The StreetWise Centre has a library, dormitory, kitchen, standard place of convenience facilities and has donated over 20,000 story, text and exercise books, pencils, pens etc to almost all schools in and around the Odododiodio constituency.
+The StreetWise Centre used to have a library, dormitory, kitchen, playgrounds, so cer pitch, vocational room, volunteers dorms, standard places of convenience facilities etc which were all destroyed.
+Jaynii has donated over 20,000 story, text and exercise books, pencils, pens etc to almost all schools in and around the Odododiodio and Ablekuma constituencies.

 StreetWise interact and monitor beneficiaries to be sure they are happily enjoying the right of education.
 This also help for good communication between child, guardian and teacher.